NurulAldi/automated-dq-platform/README.md

 # Automated Data Quality Platform

 ## Overview
-This repository contains an end-to-end Automated Data Quality (DQ) Platform built with **Apache Airflow**, **dbt (Data Build Tool)**, and **Google BigQuery**.
-The project is designed to simulate a daily batch data ingestion process, transform the raw data, and automatically enforce data quality checks.
-If any anomalies or bad data are detected during the pipeline execution, an alert is sent directly to a Slack channel via a webhook.
+This repository contains an end-to-end Automated Data Quality (DQ) Platform built with **Apache Airflow**, **dbt (Data Build Tool)**, **Google BigQuery**, and **Looker Studio**.
+The project simulates a daily batch data ingestion process, enforces data quality checks, and automatically cleanses bad data upon failure.
+If anomalies are detected, an alert is sent directly to a Slack channel via a webhook, the corrupted data is automated wiped out, and the clean data is finally transformed and modeled for visualization in Looker Studio.

 ## Architecture & Technologies
 - **Apache Airflow (v3.1.8+)**: Orchestrates the daily workflow, managing task dependencies and scheduling.